Course

 Rehabilitation

-This form of therapy focuses on the job training and social skills to help the individual function in the community and be able to live an independent life (4).
+This form of therapy focuses on job training and social skills to help the individual function in the community and be able to live an independent life (4).

 Electroconvulsive Therapy (ECT)